RoxorLoops

-Senjka Danhieux (born 28 April 1984, in Jette), better known under his stage name RoxorLoops, is a Belgian beatboxer and songwriter.
+Senjka Danhieux (born 28 April 1984), better known under his stage name RoxorLoops, is a Belgian beatboxer and songwriter.
 He currently lives in Denmark, where he studied vocal leading and singing at the Royal Academy of Music in Aalborg.

 Career

 Early career

 In 2004, Danhieux won the Belgian Beatboxing Championship.
 One year later, he competed in the Beatbox Battle World Championship, in which he won second place.
 In 2006, he was a part of the group Beatoxic, which performed the song "Feel Like" in the second heat of Eurosong '06, the Belgian national selection for the Eurovision Song Contest 2006, but failed to qualify for the semi-finals.

 Eurovision Song Contest 2011

 In 2011, he participated in the Belgian national selection Eurovision 2011: Qui?
 A vous de choisir, this time as part of the a cappella group Witloof Bay with the song "With Love Baby" (co-written by Danhieux).
 The group went on to win the competition and were given the right to represent Belgium in the Eurovision Song Contest 2011 held in Düsseldorf, Germany.
 The entry did not qualify for the final, finishing in eleventh place in the second semi-final.